signaldatascience/R-curriculum/assignments/2-basic-topics/dimensionality-reduction/pca/pca-intro.md

 ---
-title: Principal Components Analysis
+title: Introduction to Principal Component Analysis
+author: Signal Data Science
 ---

 Use the `prcomp(..., scale.=TRUE)` function to explore the principal components of various datasets.

-A couple things to keep in mind: Let `p = prcomp(df, scale.=TRUE)` be the result of PCA run on a data frame `df`.
+A few points to keep in mind: Let `p = prcomp(df, scale.=TRUE)` be the result of PCA run on a data frame `df`.
 Then:

 * `p$rotation` gives a matrix with rows corresponding to columns of `df`, columns corresponding to principal components, and entries corresponding to the *loadings* of a particular column of `df` on a particular principal component.
 Put another way, each principal component is formed out of a linear combination of the variables of `df`, and the column corresponding to each principal column corresponds to the *coefficients* of that linear combination.